alpyurtsever/SketchyCGAL/README.txt

 "./FilesMaxcut/data/DIMACS10/"
 - Empty folders.
 You should download the datasets from GSET and DIMACS10 benchmark to run MaxCut experiments.

+"./FilesMaxcut/data/sedumi_modified/"
+- Empty folders.
+Make a copy of "sedumi.m" in this folder, rename it as sedumi_modified.m, and comment out the lines 638-642.

 "./FilesMaxcut/data/WALDSPURGER/C1.mat"
 "./FilesMaxcut/data/WALDSPURGER/C2.mat"